monastyrskyy/monastyrskyy.github.io/_posts/2018-11-01-collegescorecards2.md

 Although there were a lot of missing values in the dataset, there are some variables that had **no missing** values.
   - id, ope8_id, ope6_id, name, city, state, degrees_awarded.predominant, degrees_awarded.highest, ownership, main_campus, branches, institutional_characteristics.level, zip, and academic_year had no missing values.

+Some identifying fields need to be filled in for every college such as its name, location, and other basic information.

 Some variables had **all missing** values.
   - Minority_serving.historically_black, minority_serving.predominantly_black, minority_serving.annh, minority_serving.tribal, minority_serving.aanipi, minority_serving.hispanic, minority_serving.nant, men_only, women_only, operating had all missing values.

-*perhaps* the reason these are missing is because all the demographics information is kept in other columns of the data.
+Perhaps the reason these are missing is because all the demographics information is kept in other columns of the data, namely the "demographics.(wildcard)" varaibles.

 Some variables had **mostly missing** values (8,000 to 30,000 missing values).
   - retention_rate_suppressed.four_year.part_time_pooled, religious_affiliation, act_scores.75th_percentile.writing, act_scores.midpoint.writing, act_scores.25th_percentile.writing, retention_rate_suppressed.lt_four_year.part_time_pooled had mostly missing values.